FBI Warns Of Hoax Bomb Threats From Russia At US Voting Sites - UrduPoint

 "None of the threats have been determined to be credible thus far," she added, urging the public to "remain vigilant."

-Georgia's Secretary of State Brad Raffensperger said the state had identified Russia as the source of bomb threats, without elaborating
+Georgia's secretary of state Brad Raffensperger said the state had also identified the source of bomb threats that briefly disrupted voting at polling places.

 "There are some people who are trying to discourage people in South Fulton from voting, but we are the Blackest city in the United States," he said.